auth0/docs/articles/users/search/v3/query-syntax.md

     * Booleans
     * Numeric (integer or double)
     * Text
     * Objects.
-In order to search a scalar value nested in another object, use the path to the field, e.g. `app_metadata.subscription.plan:"gold"`
+In order to search a scalar value nested in another object, use the path to the field.
+For example, `app_metadata.subscription.plan:"gold"`
     * Arrays.
-Fields in objects nested arrays can be searched by using the path to the field, ignoring the array level, e.g. `user_metadata.addresses.city:"Paris"`
+In order to search fields in objects nested arrays, use the path to the field and ignore the array level.
+For example, `user_metadata.addresses.city:"Paris"`

 Range and wildcard searches are not available on [user metadata](/metadata) fields.